 - On the third or fourth day of the illness, the child will develop a red rash on the face, which spreads rapidly and lasts about 7 days.

-- Another rash consisting of white spots inside the cheeks, may also develop.
+- Another rash consisting of white spots inside the mouth, may also develop.

 - Once the disease begins, no medication treats measles.
 However, your doctor may offer treatments to care for cough, eye symptoms, and fever.
 Aspirin products cannot be used as they can cause a life-threatening condition called Reye's syndrome.